 Cheyenne Village helps people with disabilities lead happy, healthy and fulfilling lives.

-Cheyenne Village is a 501 (c)(3) non-profit organization located in Colorado Springs, Colorado that serves adults with developmental disabilities such as Autism, Down syndrome, Cerebral Palsy and Mental Retardation in El Paso, Teller and Park Counties.
+Cheyenne Village is a 501 (c)(3) non-profit organization located in Colorado Springs, Colorado that serves adults with intellectual and developmental disabilities (IDD) in El Paso, Teller and Park Counties.

 Learn More About Cheyenne Village

-Individuals with developmental disabilities have value and contribute to the social and economic environment of the community.
-They are entitled to the same civil liberties as persons without developmental disabilities.
+Individuals with intellectual and developmental disabilities (IDD) have value and contribute to the social and economic environment of the community.
+They are entitled to the same civil liberties as persons without IDD.

-Until the 1970’s, children and adults with developmental disabilities were hidden from society and many were institutionalized.
-Peggy Marshall and her husband, Colorado Springs Mayor Andrew Marshall, had a child with a developmental disability, and they wanted a better life for their daughter.
+Until the 1970’s, children and adults with IDD were hidden from society and many were institutionalized.
+Peggy Marshall and her husband, Colorado Springs Mayor Andrew Marshall, had a child with IDD, and they wanted a better life for their daughter.
 Peggy soon found other parents with the same goals.
 This group of parents changed the course of their children’s futures by founding Cheyenne Village in 1971 on the site of historic McLaughlin Lodge in Manitou Springs, CO.

 The first 12 residents were taught self care, basic living, and job skills by continuing to operate the lodge along with support from Cheyenne Village staff.
 Cheyenne Village was the first agency to be licensed by the Colorado Department of Health and Department of Social Services.
 Early on, Cheyenne Village became a nationally recognized and replicated model.

-Today, Cheyenne Village serves over 300 individuals with developmental disabilities living all across the Pikes Peak Region in group homes, apartments, or host homes.
+Today, Cheyenne Village serves over 300 individuals with IDD living all across the Pikes Peak Region in group homes, apartments, or host homes.

 Because of a solid reputation and sound fiscal management, Cheyenne Village has been able to increase enrollment and expand services in spite of a highly challenging regulatory and funding environment.